Jump to:

 Jon Bilous/Shutterstock

-The least busy time would be mid-winter during the off-season, from November to March.
+The least busy time to visit Shenandoah National Park is in the mid-winter, from November to March.
 The only downside to this time of year is many (but not all) of the services are shut down for the winter.
 It still makes a great time to go snowshoeing or enjoy some quiet nature.

 If you go in the spring, you’ll experience many services, but it can get a little chilly in early spring.
 Late spring is considered one of the best times to go as the weather gets warmer, but the park is still not too busy.